billmoling/secretsocks/README.md

 The original source code is available from Joshua's website.

-this is the improvement of Secret Socks.
+This is the improvement of Secret Socks.
 The new features merged from two repo in Github:

 https://github.com/cmaj135/Secret-Socks
 -----------